42Crunch/resources/firewall-deployment/GenericKubernetesWithHelm.md

 ### Access to DockerHub

 Images are pulled from DockerHub.
-Make sure the Kubernetes cluster can reach that.
-Otherwise, get the docker images from DockerHub, store them in your registry of choice and edit both values.yaml files (one for each deployment) to point to the proper registry, for example:
+Make sure your Kubernetes cluster can reach it.
+Otherwise, get the docker images from DockerHub, store them in your registry of choice and edit both `values.yaml` files (one for each deployment) to point to the proper registry, for example:

 ```yaml
 image: